-The transparency website went live December 2008 with user-friendly access to agency and statewide data in areas such as budgets, spending, revenue, state employee salaries, and contracts.
+The transparency website launched in 2008 with user-friendly access to agency and statewide data in areas such as budgets, spending, revenue, state employee salaries, and contracts.
 The Open Checkbook was added in 2012.

-The "Open Checkbook" is an option on www.fiscal.wa.gov.
+The "Open Checkbook" is an option on fiscal.wa.gov.
 No special access is needed.

 The open Checkbook went live the first week of January 2012, data is presented only for the current and previous two biennium.

 The transparency website directs the public to send an email to a generic email address.
 LEAP monitors the email traffic and forwards questions to the specific agency’s contact person.

 Once the email question is forwarded to the agency's contact person (see above), the agency decides how to distribute the question and respond.

 The universe is a subset of disbursements made through the Agency Financial Reporting System (AFRS).
 AFRS makes disbursements for treasury and treasury trust accounts only.
 Disbursements made from local accounts are not included.
 Refer below for specifics on what is included or excluded.